back

 Navigating the Ethical Minefield of Online Marketing

-Before you even think about your first post, let's get one thing straight: social media for lawyers isn't like social media for anyone else.
+Let’s get one thing straight before you even think about your first post: social media for lawyers isn’t like social media for anyone else.
 Every tweet, LinkedIn article, and even a casual comment is subject to a maze of strict ethical rules from your state bar.
-Getting this wrong isn't just about a slap on the wrist; it can put your license and your firm's reputation on the line.
+Getting this wrong is not just a slap on the wrist; it can put your license and your firm’s reputation on the line.

 The real trick is that social media is built to be fast, informal, and conversational.
 Legal advertising rules are the exact opposite.
 It’s a mismatch that can easily trip up even the most careful attorneys.
 My goal here isn’t to scare you off these platforms, but to give you the confidence to use them the right way.